logo

 How to Start Web Scraping

 There are a lot of crash courses on platforms like YouTube and Medium to teach people how to start learning web scraping with Python.
-Honestly, not everyone is good at coding.
+But to be honest, not everyone is good at coding.
 If you are a total newbie in programming, you can start with a no-code or low-code method.
 It can be a perfect choice because you can still get the data you want without writing any line of code.

 A use case is that a user needs to scrape YouTube data for marketing purposes.
 But she could not write a line of code.
 So she worked in Octoparse, a no-code web scraping tool.